DirtyHarryLYL/HAKE-Action-Torch/README.md

 ## Modules
-All these modules wii be integrated into the master branch.
-Now the master branch covers HAKE, TIN.
+All these modules wii be integrated into the master branch to compose a unified model later.

 ### HAKE-Only (CVPR'20)
 Coming soon.